Ircama/osm-carto-tutorials/pages/_includes/install-mapnik.md

 python3 -c "import mapnik;print(mapnik.__file__)"
 ```

-If python 2.7 is used, use this command to check:
+If python 2.7 is used (not Ubuntu 20.04 LTS), use this command to check:

 ```shell
 python -c "import mapnik;print mapnik.__file__"